elinscott/koopmans_docs/tutorials/tutorial_2.rst

 .. code-block:: bash

-  koopmans si.json | tee si.out
+  koopmans si.json | tee si_wannierise.out

 After the usual header, you should see something like the following: